siddharth101/event_validation/docs/training.md

 We also did the event validation training before ER15, see the slides and the recording [here](https://dcc.ligo.org/LIGO-G2300839).
 We plan to re-do the training before O4 starts with the event validation infrastructure finalized and real events from ER15.
 We will share the recording after the training.

+## Training status

+Add a table with volunteer training status.